Kotlin/dataframe/docs/StardustDocs/topics/count.md

 <!---END-->

-Pass [row condition](DataRow.md#row-conditions) to count the number of rows that satisfy that condition:
+Pass a [row condition](DataRow.md#row-conditions) to count only the number of rows that satisfy that condition:

 <!---FUN countCondition-->